aosprey/log-analysis/README.md

   Python routines for analysing and plotting performance data

 * `N1280/`
-  Code and results for analysing performance of N1280 runs.
+  Code and results for analysis of N1280 runs.

+* `N1280/analyse_data/`
+   Scripts to analyse and plot performance data.

 * `N1280/files/`
   Output from parsing log files.
 Generally a CVS file for each run and task of interest.